suessflorian/scalable-process-manager/README.md

 The problem here is that this `CancelFunc` map centralises process state, prohibiting horizontal scaling of the service as each service would own the means of cancelling different process.
 I personally ran into this problem.
 So this serves as a playground to explore alternative methods.

 # Current Solution
 Basically pushing the responsibility of tracking process state to the database.
 For each process, a goroutine is spawned, which concurrently polls for process cancel requests and runs the process.
+Use of [`nginx` for some simple load balancing](http://nginx.org/en/docs/http/load_balancing.html).

 ```sh
 docker compose up --scale process-manager=12